textileio/papers/di2f/index.md

 ## Threads

 A thread is topic-based collection of single-writer logs.
 A collection of logs represent updates to the "state" of an object (or dataset).
-The basic units of a thread -- logs and records -- provide a framework for creating, storing, and transmiting data in a p2p distributed network.
+The basic units of a thread -- logs and records -- provide a framework for creating, storing, and transmitting data in a p2p distributed network.
 The thread protocol is outline in detail in the threads whitepaper [@pick2020protocol].

-A log within a thread is essentially a set of cryptographically linked (i.e., hash-linked) records, that form a specific type of Merkle-DAG (directed acyclic graph) that represents a purely functional [@okasaki1999purely] and authenticated [@tamassia2003authenticated] (i.e., immutable) singly-linked list.
+A log within a thread is essentially a set of cryptographically linked (i.e., hash-linked) records, that form a specific type [@sanjuanMerkleCRDTs2019] of Merkle-DAG (directed acyclic graph) that represents a purely functional [@okasaki1999purely] and authenticated [@tamassia2003authenticated] (i.e., immutable) singly-linked list.
 The key insight here is that, assuming two peers have received all of the same updates to a thread, they will deterministically arrive at the same thread structure, and that thread structure can be summarized by the (set of) hash(es) of the head(s) of the underlying log(s).

 # Thread DIDs

 A major motivator for exposing a DID-native threads specification is the ability to uniquely identify an append-only log -- or any purely functional and/or content-addressable data-structure -- on the network, without any "centralized" coordination.
-This is important, because it allows developers to leverage access controlled (storage) APIs without having to worry about API keys, and with increased user-control of data, all while leveraging the benefits that come with a distributed p2p system built on a content-addressible data layer, such as IPFS.
+This is important, because it allows developers to leverage access controlled (storage) APIs without having to worry about API keys, and with increased user-control of data, all while leveraging the benefits that come with a distributed p2p system built on a content-addressable data layer, such as IPFS.
 Indeed, the ability to advertise thread-based services to the network and allow crypto-native/web 3.0 users the ability to leverage and pay for said services without API keys is a major break-through in web-based service architecture.
 One might think of this new architecture as crypto-native distributed micro-services.

 In practice, a thread _network_ may have multiple actors and structures (subjects) that can be described by DID documents.
 Subjects include any of the following entities: